akkartik/teliva/README.md

 have access to a text-mode window for printing text to, and a keyboard for reading unbuffered keystrokes from.
 Compare `hanoi.teliva` with `hanoi.lua` to get a sense for what changes are needed.

-My plan is to disable support for certain Lua libraries as I gain experience programming in this way.

 I want to provide sandboxed access to system resources (file system, network, etc.) which will likely create incompatibilities with the standard library.